aerostack2/project_pegasus_isaac_sim/README.md

 This project has been tested in Ubuntu 22.04, Isaac Sim 4.2.0 and ROS 2 (Humble).
 It is recommended to have an Nvidia GPU with CUDA enabled capabilities.

+Note: Check Troubleshooting section if you have installation problems and remember to deactivate conda for all the building steps performed in the following sections (how to deactivate is also in Troubleshooting section)

 ### Install Pegasus Simulator and Isaac Sim 4.2.0

 Follow this instrusctions to install Isaac Sim 4.2.0 (https://pegasussimulator.github.io/PegasusSimulator/source/setup/installation.html)